-I think I’m starting to realize that being debt-free can be hazardous to your wallet.
+I think I’m starting to realize that being debt-free can be hazardous to your wallet after we got a DMP settled (What is a DMP?
+Found out here).
 Ever since we paid off our mortgage I’ve been on a spending spree.
 First it was an expensive celebratory trip to Costa Rica and now this – I bought myself a shiny new smartphone.
 There are lots of temptations when you have $5,000 in extra cash flow to play with that used to go straight to pay the mortgage note every month!

 Actually, I’m just joking around.
 Travelling is one thing I enjoy greatly and I don’t plan on stopping spending money in that category anytime soon.
 As a matter of fact, several years ago when I was sitting around thinking up strategies for annihilating the Death Pledge I promised myself that I will try to spend more money on travel once the half a million ball and chain was removed from around my neck.